 At Wolfe & Stec, Ltd., we are aware of the challenges involved in resolving family law and defense cases.
 Our team is committed to open communication and developing a strong relationship with each of our clients.
 We are good listeners and provide honest answers to questions our clients have.

-We have law offices in DuPage County (Woodridge, IL) and Cook County (Chicago) offering free consultations.
+Our office is in DuPage County (Woodridge, IL) we offer free consultations.